masoncashews/rstudio-server-on-aws/ReadMe.md

   * The EC2 Instance is assigned an IAM Policy/Role that allows it to be accessed by Systems Manager and has access to S3 Buckets (one that is read only, and one that is writeable by all EC2 instances in the created environment)
 * Application Load Balancer - This is used for proxying an instance.
 It allows the EC2 instances to live in a private subnet but still be accessible.
   * This also allows traffic to RStudio Server to be encrypted with SSL up to the Load Balancer since RStudio Server Open Source doesn't have HTTPS capability.
+* NAT Gateway - This is used for proxied instances to connect to the internet since they do not ahve a public IP and are on a private subnet.
 * S3 - Simple Storage Service
   * Since the instances are meant to be non-permanent if possible.
 All persistent data should be stored in S3.
     * One bucket for read only data, maybe source data, scripts, etc.